oscarrenalias/yammer-push-api-client-node/README.md

 Changelog
 =========
+* Version 1.1.0: Yammer recently changed the authentication mechanism for API calls and now the auth token must be passed as an Authorization header rather than as a query string, so this version addresses that.
+Also, the old Q-based HTTP client has been replaced with [promise-http-client](https://www.npmjs.org/package/promise-http-client)
 * Version 1.0.1: Replaced the Winston logging library with [log4js-node](https://github.com/nomiddlename/log4js-node)
 * Version 1.0.0: Rewritten the client to use the Q and Q-IO promise libraries for connectivity, which greatly simplified the code.
 * Version 0.2.3: Cleaned up the test application and added some documentation about it.